Fragtality/PilotsDeck/README.md

 ## Plugin Requirements
 Uhm ...
 I'd say Prepar3D, FSUIPC and StreamDeck (Software) installed would be a bloody good Start :laughing:<br/>
 It is compiled for .NET Framework 4.8, so if you have a more or less regulary patched Windows&#x00AE; 10 (>= 1809) and have all of the above running you're probably ready for Takeoff!<br/>
-It may work with FSX and older Versions of P3D/FSUIPC.
-It just works on Windows.<br/>
+It may work with FSX and older Versions of P3D/FSUIPC - the Plugin only reacts when "Prepar3D.exe" is loaded, so FSX would require a Change of the [Application Settings]<br/>
 <br/><br/>
 ## Plugin Installation
 It is not (yet) distributed in the StreamDeck Store, so it is a manual Installation for now.<br/>